 Calorie counter by photo app

-Snap a meal, review the estimate, track macros, and keep moving on iPhone or Android.
+Download a photo-first calorie tracker, review the estimate, track macros, and keep moving on iPhone or Android.

 People searching this phrase usually care less about broad nutrition software and more about whether they can log from a picture.